 WHAT CAN YOU DO?

 If you suspect that the technician may be applying cluster eyelashes then simply ask to look at the extensions they are about to apply.
 If you see anything like the image of clusters shown above then avoid.
 You want to see something that looks like one of the Premium Eyelash Extension Trays from Pearl Lash below:

 Or something like the eyelash pods (which are also safe) below:

-Volume lashes will also look like this as the fan is made during application.
+Volume lashes will also look like this as the fan is made during the application.
 The technician may show you an individual eyelash, which again, is fine.

-If you see anything fan like that’s pre made, or they refuse to show you anything, then seek another professional.
+If you see any fan like that’s pre-made, or they refuse to show you anything, then seek another professional.